How to Write the Perfect Poem Title

 The Role of the Title in Poetry

-Engages Readers: A compelling title captures interest and promises a worthwhile experience.
-For example, titles like "Ode to Nightingale" by John Keats or "The Road Not Taken" by Robert Frost suggest depth before even reading the first line.
+It engages readers before the poem begins.
+A compelling title captures interest and promises a worthwhile experience.
+Consider how titles like "Ode to a Nightingale" by John Keats or "The Road Not Taken" by Robert Frost create immediate curiosity.
+Before reading a single line, you already sense depth, emotion, and a story worth exploring.

 How a Title Affects Perception

-Shapes Interpretation: The initial perception of a poem often stems from its title, which can frame or skew understanding in significant ways.
-If you read a poem titled "Eternal Love," you'll likely interpret its descriptions through the lens of enduring affection.
+It shapes interpretation.
+The initial perception of a poem often stems from its title, which can frame or redirect understanding in significant ways.
+If you encounter a poem titled "Eternal Love," you will likely interpret ambiguous imagery through the lens of enduring affection.
+Change the title to "Last Visit," and the same imagery might suggest farewell or loss.
+The title literally changes what the poem means to the reader.

 Pre-Writing Considerations